deniseOme/training/README.md

 If you wish to re-use these materials, please credit the author (Denise Carvalho-Silva) and the Open Targets consortium.

-If you use the Open Targets Platform for your work, please cite Koscielny, G. et al. (accepted) Nucleic Acids Res (2017 Database Issue) (http://nar.oxfordjournals.org/content/early/2016/11/29/nar.gkw1055)
+If you use the Open Targets Platform for your work, please cite Koscielny, G. et al. Nucleic Acids Res (2017 Database Issue) (http://nar.oxfordjournals.org/content/early/2016/11/29/nar.gkw1055).